richhorace/ELKStack-Getting-to-Kibana-4/README.md

 # ELKStack-Getting-to-Kibana-4

-Vagrant Configuration used during my Elastic User Group Meetup talk.
+Vagrant Configuration used during my Elastic User Group Meetup talk on 4/22/2015.

 Traversing the migration path from Kibana 3 to Kibana 4 can be tricky, challenging and a little frustrating, but without a doubt it's worth it.
 The goal of this presentation will be to review the challenges,